Five Factors That Affect the Cost of Your Cabinet Doors

 Door styles that this profile option can affect: Cope and stick

-Door styles that this profile option does not affect: 1pc MDF, 2pc MDF, slabs, mitered, NEXGEN
+Door styles that this profile option does not affect: Mitred, 1-piece MDF, 2-piece MDF, Slab and NEXGEN

 Should you re-quote your project if the stile and rail widths change?
 YES